usabilla/usabilla-u4a-android-sdk/README.md

 # Usabilla FeedbackSDK for Android
 This repository contains the FeedbackSDK for Android.

+# WARNING
+Version 2.0.0 is incompatible with the implementation of version 1.*
+Please check MainActivity.java to see how the SDK could be used.

 ## Manual instructions
 Download the packaged `.aar` library and include it in your project according to the IDE of your choice.